ankitects/anki-manual/src/filtered-decks.md

 and a limit of 20 for example, then Anki will show you only the 20 most lapsed cards.

+The **enable second filter** option allows you to create a filtered deck comprised of two different searches, so that you can, for example, include due cards with one order, and a smaller amount of new cards with a different order.

 ## Order

 The "cards selected by" option controls the order that cards will appear